 Top Tip: To make your flight as comfortable as possible, we suggest booking an ‘extra legroom’ seat if you are tall!

-Essentials for Hand Luggage.
+Essentials for Hand Luggage

-Speaking of Hand Luggage, ensure you are familiar with restrictions in place when it comes to packing your carry on:
+Speaking of hand luggage, ensure you are familiar with restrictions in place when it comes to packing your carry on:

 Top Tip: If you are travelling with just hand luggage, check how many pieces you can take; some airlines allow the regular cabin bag, plus a small hand bag / laptop case or duty free bag, others will require that the cabin bag is the only piece allowed, so make sure there is room to put any extras in before boarding!
+Also, we hate to pick on them but they bring it on themselves.
+Ryanair will charge you for any bag bigger than a handbag or laptop bag so keep that in mind too!

-Journey to the Airport.
+Journey to the Airport

 Arrange your transportation well in advance, especially if you need to book transport or hire a car at your destination.
 If you are driving, be sure to compare the prices of car parking at the airport – again, booking well in advance for the best deals!